translatorswb/Tiles/docs/Content_Upload_Tutorial/Readme.md

 _NOTE: for Shuwa, Virgina told us it would be ok to have the text side by side. i.e. Latin text followed by the Arabic text see example in_ `articles/safe_water_hygine/shuwa.md`

-## Meta data
+### 5) Meta data

 The meta data sheet must be included in every directory.
 This sheet contains important information for the Articles and Announcements.

+In both sheets you have the option to select which camps the article or content will be displayed.
+By default the content is displayed in all camps, if you like to have it not displayed in a certain camp then select `Do not display` for that camp.

 We will now explain how the Articles meta data sheet is structured, then discuss the differences in the Announcements meta data file.

-### Articles
+#### 5a) Articles

 In cells B2-11 you should include the title of the article in the given language.